About Mayzart

 After years of intense thought, emotional distress, self-discovery, failure, and success, I realized there is an important factor in many things I enjoy doing: I love creating.
 I grew up making crafts, drawing, painting, story-writing, music-writing, taking pictures, animating, and I wanted to be an artist.
 What stopped me was the fear of failure, fear that I wasn’t good enough to make it, fear that I wouldn’t be able to make enough money to support myself and would be struggling for the rest of my life.

-So I tried it.
-I saved up enough money to dedicate myself to be a full-time starving artist, quit my job, and faced my fears head-on, because I felt I’d rather take the risk than to be on my deathbed, looking back, and wishing I would have at least tried my best and given one of my dreams a chance.
+So I tried it and faced my fears head-on, because I felt I’d rather take the risk than to be on my deathbed, looking back, and wishing I would have at least tried my best and given one of my dreams a chance.

 Photography

-As for the art side of things, I needed to figure out a way to make money.
-There was just one problem.
-I love my art too much to be able to let go of it.
-So, I thought of the next best thing.
-Sell photography prints!
-I decided to focus my efforts on learning how to use a professional camera and take professional photos.
+Art takes a long time to make, and I have a difficult time letting go of my originals because I love them too much.
+One method to get around this was to do photography, so that I could sell prints instead.
+In the beginning of doing art as a profession, I focused my efforts on learning how to use a professional DSLR camera and take professional photos.
 I had gotten a lot of compliments on my photos in the past, so I at least have an eye for beautiful shots, and I needed to get out more, so this was a fun way to explore!

 YouTube Videos

-The next thing I wanted to focus on was creating a YouTube channel.
+The next thing I focused on was creating a YouTube channel.
 I've always enjoyed watching art get created from start to finish, so I decided to do something like that.
-And I also enjoy helping people, so offering tips is something I’d like to do there as well.
+And I also enjoy helping people, so offering tips was something I thought I’d do there as well.

 Patreon